Church Landscape Campus Design

 In the case of St. Mary's Episcopal Church, on the west side of the building, a set of Chi Rhos are afixed to a canopy.
 The canopy was added at some point in the building's life, but had a nice low slope to it.
 By pulling this design idea from the existing building, the new arbors and pergolas became based on this geometry.
 Even the spacing of the columns, at 9'-0", was used.

 When you look at the campus plan, it appears neat and orderly.
 By basing the new plan on the arrangement of the existing canopy a 9'-0" grid was created/established.
 This is called a unit system.
 From there on out, the project became "part" of the existing building.
 The axes were added and unified with the existing columbarium.

 New features like the arbor, pergolas, labyrinth and amphitheater are placed along the unit system in an artful way.

 Do you have a church campus you would like redesigned?
-Tell Trevor Pan—Architect about it in the project review button! or call (480) 277-3499
+Tell Trevor Pan—Architect about it! or call (480) 277-3499